Ramsgate railway station

-Ramsgate railway station serves the town of Ramsgate in Thanet in Kent, England, and is at least 10 minutes' walk from the town centre.
+Ramsgate railway station serves the town of Ramsgate in Thanet in Kent, England.
 The station lies on the Chatham Main Line, 79 mi 21 chain down the line from London Victoria, the Kent Coast Line, and the Ashford to Ramsgate (via Canterbury West) line.
-The station is managed by Southeastern, which operates all trains serving it.
+The station is managed by Southeastern, which (including Southeastern High Speed) operates all trains serving it.

 Architecture

 Ramsgate railway station is a 1920s brick-built station thought to have been designed by James Robb Scott and Edwin Maxwell Fry, and built between 1924 and 1926.
 Margate station and the demolished Dumpton Park station are of a similar design.
 The building is Grade II listed.